psychemedia/island-storynotes/carus-wilson/02-telling.md

 "Ah! you'd say anything, you would.
 And anyway, it was you who knocked my father down, three times at least, and I was only trying to defend him, and it was they who were hitting me, right across my back.
 And it was you who wouldn't even give me a glass of water to cool my parched lips at the station-house."

 The court was not impressed, and sentenced her to a month in the local bridewell to stop her career for a short while at least.
-This sentence seems to have rather taken young Eliza back, because she had a full purse available with which to pay off her antcipated fine and hadn't expected to receive a custodial sentence.
+This sentence seems to have rather taken young Eliza back, because she had a full purse available with which to pay off her anticipated fine and hadn't expected to receive a custodial sentence.

 It was then time for Eliza's father, James Brading, a mason, to face the bench.
 He couldn't deny the events, but he did try an alternative strategy.